tramitit/guides/en/slovakia/registration_of_a_humanitarian_residence.md

 categories:
 - Slovakia
 date: '2024-06-07'
-description: Learn the steps to apply for humanitarian residence, including who needs it, required documents, and where to seek help from expert providers.
+description: Learn the process and requirements for obtaining humanitarian residence, including necessary documents and application steps for asylum seekers.
 draft: false
-meta_title: Understanding and Applying for Humanitarian Residence
+meta_title: Guide to Registering for Humanitarian Residence in Any Country
-title: Understanding and Applying for Humanitarian Residence
+title: Guide to Registering for Humanitarian Residence in Any Country
 translationKey: slovakia-registration_of_a_humanitarian_residence
 ---

 ## Description
 ### What is it?